SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 scandal - (noun) (an action or event that causes) a public feeling of shock and strong moral disapproval: a financial/political/sex scandal
 Their affair caused/created a scandal in the office.

+notoriously - (adverb) in a way that is famous for something bad:
+The game is notoriously difficult to play.
+He was involved in crime - most notoriously, a series of armed robberies.

+totally - (adverb) completely:
+Her second husband is totally different from Mark.
+I totally agree with you.

+brood - (verb) to think for a long time about things that make you sad, worried, or angry:
+I wish she wouldn't sit brooding in her room all day.

+establish (START) - (verb) to start a company or organization that will continue for a long time:
+The brewery was established in 1822.
+These methods of working were established in the last century.

+establish (START) - (verb) to start having a relationship with, or communicating with another person, company, country, or organization:
+There is a strong need to establish effective communication links between staff, parents, pupils, and external bodies.

+establish (ACCEPT) - (verb) to cause something or someone to be accepted in or familiar with a place, position, etc.:
+His reputation for carelessness was established long before the latest problems arose.
+He's established himself as a dependable source of information.
+After three months we were well established in/at our new house/new jobs.

+establish yourself - to be in a successful position over a long period of time:
+He has established himself as the leading candidate in the election.
+When you have established yourself and made some money, you will be in a position to marry.

+establish (DISCOVER) - (verb) to discover or get proof of something:
+Before we take any action we must establish the facts/truth.
+[ + question word ] Can you establish what time she left home/whether she has left home.
+[ + (that) ] We have established (that) she was born in 1900.

+candidate - (noun) a person who is competing to get a job or elected position:
+There are three candidates standing in the election.

+elect - (verb) to decide on or choose, especially to choose a person for a particular job, by voting:
+The President is elected for a four-year term of office.
+[ + as + noun ] We elected him as our representative.

+elect to do something - (verb) to choose to do a particular thing:
+She elected to take early retirement instead of moving to the new location.

+participate - (verb) to take part in or become involved in an activity:
+She never participates in any of our discussions, does she?

+anyways - We use the term 'anyways' to show we will do something even though there is a good reason not to:
+It was raining but I went jogging anyways.
+I was afraid to do it, but I did it anyways.

+draw attention - When you draw attention, you get people to notice you:
+His loud voice draws a lot of attention.
+Her clothes draws a lot of attention.

+treat - Here, 'treat' means how you act towards a person:
+I was treated badly at the store.
+My boss treats me with respect.

+tough - A tough person does not cry or complain very much:
+My mother is really tough.
+In the army you learn how to be tough.

+tough - Here, softhearted means very kind and tender:
+My grandma was very tough, but also softhearted.
+A good teacher should be strict but softhearted at times.

+tie up - You can tie up a person or thing with a rope, so it cannot move or get away:
+The man was tied up to the chair.
+They tied the dog up to the tree.

+chase (FOLLOW) - (verb) to hurry after someone or something in order to catch him, her, or it:
+The police car was going so fast, it must have been chasing someone.
+She was chasing (after) a man who had snatched her bag.

+chase (TRY TO GET) - (verb) to try to get something that is difficult to get or achieve:
+It's depressing how many people there are chasing so few jobs.
+After years of chasing her dreams, she finally got a part in a film.

+chase (GET RID OF) - (verb) to run after a person or an animal in a threatening way in order to make him, her, or it leave:
+He used to chase the children away from his apple trees.
+She's always chasing cats out of the garden to protect her precious birds.

+chase - (noun) the act of going after someone or something very quickly in order to catch him, her, or it: a tedious movie with endless car/police chases

+negotiate (DISCUSS) - (verb) to have formal discussions with someone in order to reach an agreement with them:
+The government has refused to negotiate with the strikers.
+I'm negotiating for a new contract.

+negotiate (MANAGE TO DO) - (verb) to manage to travel along a difficult route:
+The only way to negotiate the muddy hillside is on foot.

+discuss - (verb) to talk about a subject with someone and tell each other your ideas or opinions: discuss something with someone / The police want to discuss these recent racist attacks with local people.

+otherwise - (conjunction) used after an order or suggestion to show what the result will be if you do not follow that order or suggestion:
+I'd better write it down, otherwise I'll forget it.
+Call home, otherwise your parents will start to worry.

+otherwise (DIFFERENTLY) - (adverb) differently, or in another way:
+The police believe he is the thief, but all the evidence suggests otherwise (= that he is not).
+Under the Bill of Rights, a person is presumed innocent until proved otherwise (= guilty).

+otherwise (NOT INCLUDING) - (adverb) except for what has just been referred to:
+The bike needs a new wheel, but otherwise it's in good condition.
+The poor sound quality ruined an otherwise beautiful film.

+otherwise - (adjective) used to show that something is completely different from what you think it is or from what was previously stated:
+He might have told you he was a qualified electrician, but the truth is quite otherwise.

+stay-at-home mom - A stay-at-home mom does not have a job.
+She stays home to take care of her children:
+Many women now want to be stay-at-home moms.
+Being a stay-at-home mom is like a full-time job.

+maternity leave - With maternity leave, a worker, usually a woman, can leave work to care for a new baby and then return to work later in the future.
+She'll be gone for three months on maternity leave.
+Most companies now offer maternity leave.

+wage - A wage is how much a person is paid for their work:
+Wages for skilled labor are usually very high.
+I earn the minimum wage.
+Just 10 dollars a hour.

+grateful - When you are grateful for something, you are very thankful for it:
+I am grateful for your help.
+She didn't seem grateful for the favor.

+daycare - Daycare is a place or service where parents can leave their children while they work:
+She takes her kids to daycare on her way to work.
+Once children start school, they usually do not need daycare.

+drop off - When you drop someone off, you take them to their destination and then drive away:
+The taxi dropped me off at the hotel.
+Can you drop me off at school on your way to work?